KnudsenMorten/ClientInspectorV2-DeploymentKit/README.md

 12. deployment of **20+ Azure Workbooks**
 13. deployment of **20+ Azure Dashboards**

 You can configure the parameters according to you needs.
-Please go to section [Deployment](#deployment)
+Please go to [deployment section](#Deployment of ClientInspector (v2) environment)

 You can re-run the script multiple times, if needed - and it will only fix any missing things.
 This can be useful, when you are dependent on Azure worldwide replication.
 For example delegation of permissions can sometimes fail on the initial deployment just after the Azure App was created due to Azure needs to replicate worldwide.

 ## Introduction - ClientInspector
 **ClientInspector** will collect tons of **information from the Windows clients** - and send the data to **Azure LogAnalytics Custom Tables**.

 All the data can be accessed using Kusto (KQL) queries in Loganalytics - or by the provided 20+ Azure Workbooks and **20+ Azure Dashboards**

 [Click here can you get detailed insight to ClientInspector](https://github.com/KnudsenMorten/ClientInspectorV2)